vikash06131721/HcI/README.md

 - Node.js may be required if additional server-side features are utilized.
 - Make sure CORS settings are configured correctly in Flask to allow for communication between the frontend and the backend.

-For further details on the project setup and configuration, refer to the individual script files and the provided documentation.